wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## My SBCL-based _Maxima_ runs out of memory

-SBCL by default comes with a memory limit that allows it to run even on low-end computers.
+The Lisp compiler SBCL by default comes with a memory limit that allows it to run even on low-end computers.
 When compiling a big software package like lapack or dealing with extremely big lists or equations this limit might be too low.
-In order to extend the limits sbcl can be provided with the command line parameter `--dynamic-space-size` that tells sbcl how many megabytes it should reserve.
-A 32bit-windows-sbcl can reserve up to 999 Megabytes, 1800.
-A 64-bit sbcl version running on windows can be instructed to use more than the about 1280 Megabytes compiling lapack needs.
+In order to extend the limits sbcl can be provided with the command line parameter `--dynamic-space-size` that tells SBCL how many megabytes it should reserve.
+A 32bit Windows-SBCL can reserve up to 999 Megabytes.
+A 64-bit SBCL version running on Windows can be instructed to use more than the about 1280 Megabytes compiling lapack needs.

-One way to provide _maxima_ (and thus sbcl) with command line parameters is the "Additional parameters for Maxima" field of _wxMaxima_’s configuration dialogue.
+One way to provide _Maxima_ (and thus SBCL) with command line parameters is the "Additional parameters for Maxima" field of _wxMaxima_’s configuration dialogue.

 ![sbcl memory](./sbclMemory.png){ id=img_sbclMemory }